viniciusmsousa/ml-pipes/README.md

 ### 2) Configure Environment Variables

-It is need to define a few environment variables to make sure that the containers can communicate with each other.
-Specifically, it is required to (i) create a user and password so that MLFlow (component 2) can communicate with Postgres (component 3) e (ii) user and password so that components 1 (model development) and 2 (MLFlow) can access the Artifact Storage.
-And one last variable is the place in your machine where you want the files to be storage.
+It is needed to define a few environment variables to make sure that the containers can communicate with each other.
+Specifically, it is required to (i) create a user and password Postgres (component 3), so that MLFlow (component 2) can communicate with it.
+And (ii) a user and password so that components 1 (model development) and 2 (MLFlow) can access the Artifact Storage.
+The Minio framework works very similar to what it would be with a AWS, we will define a acess and secret key.

 Since the services are deployed with docker-compose the environment variables will be declared using [docker compose environment variables](https://docs.docker.com/compose/environment-variables/).
 Basically, all you have to do is create a `.env` in the same directory of the `docker-compose.yml` and define the variables as following: